Treating Depression and OCD with rTMS

 The procedure requires daily sessions of 20 minutes over 4-5 weeks .
 After each sessions, patients can return home independently, and follow through their normal daily routine.

 Who is delivering rTMS session?

-The delivery of rTMS at Nightingale Hospital is realised by an expert rTMS practitioner, who has acquired a strong clinical understanding thanks to her experience in the UK and in Europe over the years.
-Every patient is assessed by one of our Consultant Psychiatrists to determine if rTMS is an appropriate treatment for them.
+The delivery of rTMS at Nightingale Hospital is administered by an expert rTMS practitioner, who has acquired a strong clinical understanding thanks to her experience in the UK and in Europe over the years.
+Every patient is assessed by one of our consultant psychiatrists to determine if rTMS is an appropriate treatment for them.

 rTMS has been tested in over 60 clinical studies worldwide.
 In the UK, The National Institute for Health & Care Excellence (NICE) provides independent national evidenced based guidance and advice to improve health. rTMS has been approved by NICE since 2015.
 You can read the updated guidance here.

 It has been fully licensed by the Food and Drug Administration (FDA) in the USA since 2008, and is routinely used to treat depression in many first class international hospitals (e.g. Johns Hopkins Hospital, USA) and in centres across Europe.

 - Research and clinical trials worldwide have reported it to be an effective treatment for depression and OCD

 - rTMS is a non-invasive treatment, which requires no sedation

 - It is an outpatient treatment, and well tolerated by majority of people